useless picoCTF 2023 Solution

 Learn more

-man pages (manual pages) are the traditional documentation system for Unix/Linux programs.
+man pages are the traditional documentation system for Unix/Linux programs.
 Every standard command has a man page accessible via man <command>.
 Man pages are written in troff/groff markup and displayed through a pager (usually less).
-They're organized into sections: 1 (user commands), 2 (system calls), 3 (library functions), 5 (file formats), 8 (system administration), etc.
+They are organized into sections: 1 (user commands), 2 (system calls), 3 (library functions), 5 (file formats), 8 (system administration), and so on.

-Real-world significance: Hiding data inside documentation is a form of steganography by obscurity.
-In real penetration testing, reading all available documentation, comments, and metadata of a target system is called information gathering or reconnaissance - you never know what useful details (API keys, internal URLs, debug flags) might be left in plain sight inside docs and comments.
+Real-world significance.
+Hiding data inside documentation is obfuscation, not real steganography; anyone reading the docs end-to-end will see it.
+In real penetration testing, reading all available documentation, comments, and metadata of a target system is called information gathering or reconnaissance; you never know what useful details (API keys, internal URLs, debug flags) might be left in plain sight inside docs and comments.

 Flag